Welcome to Comparative Cultural Studies

-The Department of Comparative Cultural Studies highlights the rich comparative traditions of disciplines and programs.
-The Department offers degree programs in Anthropology (BA, BS, MA) and Liberal Studies (BA), and minors in Religious Studies, India Studies, and Global and International Studies.
-Beginning in the Fall of 2014, the Department wil offer a new major in Religious Studies.
-Collaboration among these programs enhances the strengths of each, and encourages experiential learning and cross-cultural understanding.
+The Department of Comparative Cultural Studies (CCS) at University of Houston is an interdisciplinary department offering degree programs in Anthropology (BA, BS, MA) Liberal Studies (BA, BS), Religious Studies (BA) as well as undergraduate minors in Anthropology and Religious Studies.
+Collaboration across these programs enhances the strengths of each and encourages cross-cultural learning and understanding.

-Students in these programs explore the historical construction of cultures and the ways in which cultural constructs affect the political, social, and aesthetic relationships that shape human communities.
-By creating a shared space for scholarly debate and student learning, the Department of Comparative Cultural Studies enhances the interdisciplinary opportunities inherent in its constituent disciplines.
+Students in CCS explore the historical and ongoing production of cultures and the ways in which cultural differences affect the political, social, economic and aesthetic relationships that shape human communities.
+CCS prepares students to understand and apply a comparative approach to cultural difference and change in a globalized world.